 K.G.
 Luke Pty Ltd:

-Sir Kenneth George Luke (1896-1971) was a successful business man and VFL football administrator.
+Sir Kenneth George Luke (1896-1971) was a successful businessman and V.F.L. football administrator.
 He became a partner in a metal-spinning and silverware business in Carlton in 1921, becoming the owner by 1925.
-It would become a successful silverware and military accoutrement firm and also made hospital equipment.
-In 1953 it was floated as a public company.
-The name changed to Luke Ltd in 1976 and was taken over by National Consolidated Ltd in 1983.
+It would become a successful silverware and military accoutrement firm, also making hospital equipment.
+In 1930 it was listed as K.G Luke Pty.
+Ltd. then in 1953 became K.G. luke (A/Asia) Ltd. The name changed to Luke Ltd. in 1976 and was taken over by National Consolidated Ltd in 1983.

 From 1935 -1945 K. G. Luke made brass, copper, oxidised and white metal buttons for military needs, as well as brooches, badges, buckles, identity disks and heated food trolleys.